miryala10sathvika/Drawingeditor/README.md

 - To Save: Use the 'Save' option under the File menu to save your canvas.
 - To Load: Use the 'Load file' option under the File menu to load a previously saved canvas.
 - To Export: Use the 'Export' option under the File menu to generate an XML file of your canvas.

+## Assumptions

+- After grouping , if you add any object inside that grouping area , then it will be automatically added to group.
+- To select a group , you should select atleast one object of the group.